open-logic/open-logic/doc/HowTo.md

 - Use _open-logic:open-logic_ for downloading the stable release from GitHub
 - Use _open-logic:open-logic-dev_ for using the local files (the release number mentioned plus all work in progress which is not released)

+By default all releases of Open Logic are made available so users can choose which release to use.
+The downside of this is that the cores list can get very crowded.
+If you better like to only have one specific version showing up, you can manually import the .core files in the folder _[OpenLogic-Root]/tools/fusesoc/stable/[RELEASE]_.

 ```shell
 user$ fusesoc core list